-Rob Likens is in his first season as the assistant head coach/outside receivers coach at Cal in 2013 after being hired on December 11, 2012.
-Likens served as an assistant head coach and wide receivers coach for Cal head coach Sonny Dykes at Louisiana Tech the last three seasons, including in 2012 when the Bulldogs posted a 9-3 record and led the nation in scoring offense and total offense by averaging 51.50 points and 577.92 yards of total offense per game.
+Prior to his arrival in Berkeley, Likens served as an assistant head coach and wide receivers coach for Dykes at Louisiana Tech when he was the Bulldogs’ head coach from 2010-12, including a final campaign in Ruston in which Louisiana Tech posted a 9-3 record and led the nation in scoring offense and total offense by averaging 51.50 points and 577.92 yards of total offense per game.

-Likens coached 2012 second-team AP All-American and Biletnikoff Award semifinalist Quinton Patton, who was a major contributor to the team's prolific scoring offense and selected by the San Francisco 49ers in the fourth round of the 2013 NFL Draft.
+Likens coached 2012 second-team AP All-American and Biletnikoff Award semifinalist Quinton Patton, who was a major contributor to the team’s prolific scoring offense and currently a member of the San Francisco 49ers after being selected by the professional team in the fourth round of the 2013 NFL Draft.

 In addition to leading the country in scoring offense and total offense with an offense that posted the fifth-highest per-game scoring average ever by a team in the Football Bowl Subdivision (FBS), Louisiana Tech was among the NCAA’s top 20 in 2012 in passing offense (3rd, 350.75 ypg), fewest sacks allowed (7th, 0.83 spg), turnover margin (10th, +1.08 per game) and rushing offense (18th, 227.17 ypg).
 The Bulldogs scored more than 40 points in 11 of 12 games and over 50 points on eight occasions.